antireaction/queerrights-en/docs/transrights/intro.md

 ## What do they do about it?

 Trans people usually, if their circumstances allow it and it doesn't clash with any of their beliefs, **transition** in order to relieve gender incongruence, especially gender dysphoria, and achieve gender euphoria.
-One can transitionod experiences or the genders of their friend group also don't have to be indicative of the validity of a trans person's identity - plenty of cis people grow up gnc and have mostly friends of the other assigned gender, but nobody (and rightfully so) insists they must be trans based on merely this, hence nobody should insist a trans person has to be cis just because they didn't show those "signs" in childhood.

-The psychological diagnosis of gender incongruence is usually needed for medical transition.
-It includes both gender dysphoria and euphoria.
-Formerly it was also called "transsexualism", "gender identity disorder", and "gender dysphoria", which have all been given up due to being stigmatizing. in various ways:
+There are various ways in which one can transition:
 - **Legal transition** means changing one's legal name and/or legal gender marker.
 - **Social transition** means using a different name, pronouns, honorifics etc. in everyday social life.
 This often involves coming out to people who have known the trans person from before their social transition/as their old gender.
 - **Medical transition** means changing one's sex characteristics as far as desired or medically possible to align more with one's gender identity.
 Parts of this are irreversible.
 It can include: